-ON SUPER
+ON SLIDED

-If we've paid you a Total Disability Benefit or a Partial Disability Benefit for 12 months or more, we'll increase your pre-disability income, sum insured and superannuation sum insured (if applicable) on the yearly anniversary of when benefits first become payable, for as long as we continue to pay you a benefit.
+If we've paid you a Total Disability Benefit or a Partial Disability Benefit for 12 months or more, we'll increase your benefit payments on the yearly anniversary of when benefits first become payable, for as long as we continue to pay you a benefit.

-We'll increase your pre-disability income, sum insured and superannuation sum insured (if applicable) by the percentage change in the Consumer Price Index (CPI).
+We'll increase your income replacement amount, sum insured and any superannuation sum insured (if applicable) by the percentage change in the Consumer Price Index (CPI).

-Your pre-disability income, sum insured and superannuation sum insured (if applicable) will not be reduced if the percentage change in CPI is negative.
+Your income replacement amount, sum insured and superannuation sum insured will not be reduced if the percentage change in CPI is negative.